primeroIMS/primero/ansible/README.md

 7. Deploy the primero application.
 There are many options here.
 You can build, configure, and start the containers.
 You can also choose to just run one of these or a combo of the three.
 This is done using ansible tags.
 If you run this playbook with no `--tags` then none these options real run by default.
 In order to run these options you must specify the tag associated with the option.
+There is also an option, which should be used the first time you create primeo, to crete the `local.env` file.
+You must use the tag `local-env` to create this file, if this tag is not supplied then the `local.env` file will not be created.

     For building use tag `build`.